PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 selected rewrite differential-index aware.
 Do not include the neighboring SiNet-, CSP-, or model-specific layout rules merely to reduce call count.

+The QKV inventory found two identical six-step sequences and one additional contiguous occurrence of their final two steps.
+The common tail is now one `run_qkv_attention_bridge_cleanup` call at all three original positions.
+`layout.qkv_shared_pretranspose` runs first at priority 10 and `layout.qkv_weighted_sum_bridge` follows at priority 20.
+The earlier gather, slice, split, and reshape canonicalizations remain at their original two sites;
+there is no ordering change around them.

+Both migrated rewrites now accept the session ModelIRGraphIndex and LayoutState.
+Input rewires, operator removal, and transpose insertion update the differential index directly, and unused tensors and layouts are pruned together.
+Their precise preconditions recognize the strict local Slice/Transpose and Mul/Transpose/Mul topology before taking a snapshot.
+Initial RTMDet and ViT probes exposed an overly broad op-count guard that took three no-op snapshots;
+after tightening the guard, every no-op invocation records zero snapshots and zero fingerprints.

+Sequential verification completed with:

+- `2 passed, 757 deselected` for the two migrated QKV bridge fixtures;
+- `5 passed, 778 deselected` for all generic QKV fixtures;
+- `24 passed` for architecture and deterministic pass-efficiency checks;
+- `1079 passed, 5 deselected, 2 warnings in 136.75s` for the full direct suite;
+- real Tier 2 `rtmDet-tiny-res640-fp32.onnx` `-cotof` evaluation with every
+  output compared, `evaluation_pass=true`, and maximum absolute error `0.00018310546875`.

+The representative model invoked the ordered group three times; both pass IDs were safely skipped with zero snapshots/fingerprints.
+All probe outputs, logs, and internal metrics files were deleted.
+No inference ran concurrently, no dependency was added, and no TensorFlow import was introduced.

+The next unit should migrate the four-step QKV prefix shared by the two full
+sequences: gather/reshape hoist, gather-to-slice replacement, slice-to-split, and split/post-reshape collapse.
+First move the remaining collapse implementation out of the lowerer, then make all four rewrites differential- index aware and group only those two exactly contiguous positions.
+Keep the three tail-group calls separate so late recovery can still rerun them.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work